FuelWatch and fuel prices

 Consumer

-The FuelWatch's interactive map shows fuel prices available near you, making it simpler to find the best deal.
+The interactive map shows fuel prices available near you.
+This makes it easy to find your best fuel deal.
 Prices are flagged over the map with the lowest price highlighted in red.

 • ‘Search by suburb or postcode’ in the search bar positioned at the top of the screen.

-• Search by finger stretching the screen allows you to search all directions of the map.
+• Finger stretching the screen to search all directions of the map.

-• ‘List’ view shows fuel station pricing options based on locations shown on screen in the ‘Map’ view.
+• The ‘List’ view shows prices displayed on the ‘Map’ view.

-Fuel prices for the following day are available on the website at 2:30 pm each afternoon.
-This means you can compare prices and find the cheapest fuel in their area before you head to the bowser.
+Fuel prices for the following day are available from 2:30 pm each afternoon.
+This means you can see which day and station is the cheapest before you head to the bowser.

 FuelWatch weekly price cycle